nocomplexity/SecurityArchitecture/07-principles.rst

 Every organization is different.
-However, when you are faced with the challenge to create a new (IT) product or service having good principles requirements before you start will help.
+However, when you are faced with the challenge to create a new (IT) product or service having good principles requirements before you start helps.
 Always.

 We have simplified this complex but crucial step needed in every project.
 In this chapter you find lists of: